aiwagan/AdvanceLaneLines/README.md

 ## Introduction
 The objective of the fourth project in the udacity's self driving car nanodegree is to create an algorithm which processes the road images for detection of the driving lane.

 This readme file will document the algorithm which was developed by me for Advanced Lane Detection project of the udacity SDC.
+The

 ## Rubric point 1
 #### Critera 1: